vlarroque/latex2svg/README.md

 ```
 $ latex2svg
 ```
-This user interface is usefull for editing multiline/more complex LaTeX equations.
+This user interface is useful for editing multi-line/more complex LaTeX equations.

 ## Requirements